Representation of PDE Systems with Delay and Stability Analysis using Convex Optimization -- Extended Version: INTRODUCTION

 In~\cite{peet2021DDEs_PIEs}, it was shown that a general class of linear Delay Differential Equations (DDEs) can be equivalently represented as PIEs.
 Similarly, in~\cite{shivakumar2022GPDE_Arxiv}, it was shown that any suitably well-posed PDE system without delay can also be equivalently represented as a PIE.
 However, constructing a PIE representation for 1D PDE systems with delay is complicated by the fact that the delayed state $\mbs{\phi}(t,s,x)=\mbf{u}(t-s,x)$ in this case varies in two spatial variables.
 To address this problem, in this paper, we decompose the delayed PDE into a feedback interconnection of a 1D PDE and a 2D transport equation, where the interconnection signals are infinite-dimensional.
 We prove that each of these subsystems can be equivalently represented as an associated PIE with infinite-dimensional inputs and outputs, extending prior work on PIE input-output systems to the case of infinite-dimensional inputs and outputs.
 Next, we consider the feedback interconnection of PIEs with infinite-dimensional inputs and outputs, and derive formulae for the resulting closed-loop PIE.
-Finally, we apply the results to a general class of delayed PDEs to obtain stability conditions expressed as Linear Partial Integral operator Inequalities (LPIs).
+Finally, paramaterizing a LKF by PI operators, we establish stability conditions expressed as a convex optimization program, subject to LPI constraints.
 These LPIs are then converted to semidefinite programming problems using the PIETOOLS software package and tested on several examples of delayed PDE systems.